 Since mushrooms are also high in antioxidants, they can help destroy harmful free radicals that can damage your cells and cause inflammation and infection within your body.

-3. Promoting Heart Health
+4. Improve Heart Health

 Medicinal mushrooms (especially shiitake) contain compounds called statins.
 These compounds are one of the most prescribed types of pharmaceuticals for lowering blood cholesterol levels.
 But you can get them naturally by eating mushrooms!

 Mushrooms contain phytonutrients that stop cells from sticking to blood vessel walls and forming a buildup known as plaque (referred to medically as atherosclerosis.)
 They also help remove plaque accumulations from the walls of blood vessels; and they lower inflammation which is a major cause of arteries hardening. .
 Both LDL cholesterol and plaques and hardening of the arteries are major risk factors when it comes to heart attacks, stroke, and other forms of heart disease.

 5. Helps Fight and Reduces the Risk of Cancer

 The struggle to find a cure for this fatal disease has occupied medical researchers for many years.
 It seems hard to believe that a means to lower risks might be found in the kitchen rather than in the laboratory testing tube.
 There is encouraging evidence that mushrooms contain materials that improve cell protection and help to prevent tumors from developing.
 Several studies have shown how the Beta-Glucans and conjugated Linoleic Acid they contain reduces the chances of breast and prostate cancer.